-For each subject the student pays a small fee for participation.
-For the core subjects Danish, Danish as a foreign language, English, and mathematics the fee is DKK 110.
-For all other subjects the fee is DKK 300-900.
+For each subject the student pays a fee for participation.
+For the core subjects e.g. Danish, Danish as a foreign language, English, and mathematics the fee is DKK 120.
+For the optional subjects the fee is DKK 1230.

 Except for the fee, the teaching is covered by the state and is free of charge.

 Students have a number of possibilities of getting financial support.

 The Danish State Educational Support for Adults (SVU) is directed at adults with little or no education at all.

 Another possibility is to apply for a grant or loan from the Danish State Education Support (SU).